-In addition, in the first sitting, if the teacher considers it appropriate, it will be possible for students to take a voluntary intermediate test worth 5 points.
+In addition, in the first sitting, it will be possible for students to take a voluntary intermediate test worth 5 points.
 This test will assess the knowledge of the students about the topics of the first three Chapters of the program of the subject.
 This test will take place in the middle of the term, and the date will be announced in advance in class and/or the virtual teaching platform.